 The final rules require large trucks to utilize the National Network unless seeking food, fuel, rest, repairs or to reach a terminal by the direct route, which entails the shortest travel distance.
 Upon completing each trip, the large truck should return to the National Network in a manner consistent with reaching its next terminal.
 Trips off the National Network or the New Jersey Access Network onto all other local unrestricted roadways should only be for the purpose of accessing a terminal on those roadways by the shortest distance.

 In contrast to the 1999 truck regulations, which were ruled unconstitutional, current New Jersey Department of Transportation rules apply the routing requirements equally to both interstate and intrastate 102-inch wide standard trucks and double-trailer truck combinations.

-These rules (pdf 437k) were developed through consultation with a truck task force, chaired by the Commissioner of Transportation, consisting of affected constituency groups, including the Leaque of Municipalities, the North Jersey Transportation Planning Authority, the New Jersey State Police and the New Jersey Motor Truck Association.
+These rules, were developed through consultation with a truck task force, chaired by the Commissioner of Transportation, consisting of affected constituency groups, including the Leaque of Municipalities, the North Jersey Transportation Planning Authority, the New Jersey State Police and the New Jersey Motor Truck Association.

 The truck routing rules replace emergency rules that were adopted on June 22, 2006.
 The emergency rules were proposed in February 2006 in response to the decision of the U.S. Third Circuit Court of Appeals to uphold a lower court's finding that New Jersey's truck routing rules violated the provisions of the Commerce Clause of the U.S. Constitution.
 Under the direction of Governor Jon S. Corzine, this decision was raised to the U.S. Supreme Court, which declined to hear the appeal on October 2, 2006.

-These rules, as adopted, appeared in the January 22, 2008 New Jersey Register, where they were effective upon publication.
+These rules, as re-adopted with minor changes to Appendices A & B, appeared in the February 17, 2015 New Jersey Register, where they were effective August 3, 2015.